spacetelescope/imexam/README.rst

 For more information please see the `online documentation <http://imexam.readthedocs.io/>`_

-Note: There are two git submodules in this package. astropy_helpers has a bootstrap which will automatically download the relevent code at build time.
-There is also a submodule for the xpa code that talks to DS9, if you are planning to work on developing new code or installing this package from a repo download, you need to pull the xpa code using the following command after you have cloned the repository and before you "python setup.py install"
+Note: There is one git submodule in this package, a submodule for the xpa code that talks to DS9.
+If you are planning to work on developing new code or installing this package from a repo download, you need to pull the xpa code using the following command after you have cloned the repository and before you "python setup.py install"

 ::